jonashaag/prometheus-multiprocessing-example/README.md

 # Gunicorn multi-worker Prometheus example

-This example web application shows how you can use Prometheus to monitor web applications that are deployed using multiple Gunicorn works.
+This example web application shows how you can use Prometheus to monitor Flask web applications that are deployed using multiple Gunicorn works.
 To be specific, it explains how you can emit, collect and expose Prometheus metrics from multiple Gunicorn worker processes.